-Carry out the following procedures at the specified test temperature controlled to $\pm 2^{\circ\circ}$ C.
+Carry out the following procedures at the specified test temperature controlled to \pm 2 °C.

-F.2.2 Preparation of migration water for the assessment of odour, flavour, colour and turbidity
+F.2.2 Preparation of migration water for the assessment of migration of substances

 Begin the first contact period immediately after preconditioning the test piece in accordance with either 8.3.2 or 8.3.3, as appropriate.